mikesol/oooooooooorrrrrrrmm/README.md

 Create an `oooooooooorrrrrrrmm.config.json` with keys `"url"`, `"model"`, and optionally `"token"`.

+You can also add an `additionalHeaders` object in the JSON to provide additional headers, for example if you're using [Claude messages](https://docs.anthropic.com/en/api/messages).

 ## Usage

 The following commands are written in `pnpm` style. `yarn` works the same way.
 For `npm`, use `npx`.